nazwhale/who-is-naz-2/src/blog-posts/things-that-hold-engineers-back.md

 - Focusing on tech debt instead of value to the business/customer
     - Spending time on tech debt needs a justification beyond "it's the right thing to do".
-- Never attending a user research session
+- Not attending user research
     - This is actually fun.
 It also makes your ideas better - "based on what the customer did, <x> could be worth trying" hits harder than "*I* think <x> would be worth trying"

-## 2.Refusing to estimate timelines
+## 2. Refusing to estimate timelines

 Often mid-level engineers are reluctant to estimate timelines for tasks.